gbblack/mansus/Learning Systems Thinking - 00.md

 >
 ### Quotes

+NEED TO UPDATE PAGE NUMBERS ACCORDING TO EPUB

 9
 > It became apparent that ==communications and computing served each other== so intimately that they might actually become the same thing.
 > —Tracy Kidder, The Soul of a New Machine (Little, Brown and Company)